Getting an Instant Offer Real Estate Deal For Your Home

 Some people want to sell their homes quickly to acquire funds to purchase their new dream homes.
 This is where trade-in companies and programs, such as HomeLight Buy Before You Sell, can help ease buying one home while selling another.

 For trade-ins, a company offers to buy your current home.
-This allows you to buy your new home without a sale contingency, strengthening your offer.
+With cash on hand, you can then buy your new home without a sale contingency, strengthening your offer.

-With HomeLight Buy Before You Sell (currently available in 39 states and the District of Columbia), you can focus on your next move instead of simultaneously worrying about selling your current house.
+With HomeLight Buy Before You Sell, you can focus on your next move instead of simultaneously worrying about selling your current house.

 Buy-and-hold investors

-These investors look for market-ready homes to purchase for competitive prices because they want to turn the houses into rental properties.
-Buy-and-hold investors are great for those sellers who have well-maintained homes and want quick cash offers at market-competitive prices.
+These investors buy market-ready homes at competitive prices with the intention of transforming them into rental properties.
+This option is great for sellers who have well-maintained homes and want quick cash offers at market-competitive prices.

 In hot rental markets with rising rents and demand, selling to a buy-and-hold investor can be a smart move.
 ATTOM’s Q1 2024 report showed strong rental returns on single-family homes in many U.S. markets.